I don't care what anyone says, I like the realistic

 in Jimmy Torrance who despite his diploma falls from the top to the bottom.

-a Prince, in his own imagination anyway, he was turned out from the castle
+Born a Prince, in his own imagination anyway, he was turned out from the

-to live the first decade of the century as a pauper.
-He was able
+castle to live the first decade of the century as a pauper.
+He was

-to reclaim his role as a prince when he began writing but I suspect that
+able to reclaim his role as a prince when he began writing but I suspect

-role was unacknowledged by his contemporaries who continued to see him
+that role was unacknowledged by his contemporaries who continued to see

-chapter as the plot moves forward step by step.
-It was almost as
+chapter by chapter as the plot moves forward step by step.
+It was

-though he were writing a book to be adapted to a movie.
-It would
+almost as though he were writing a book to be adapted to a movie.

-have made a good one.
-The story closely resembles Burroughs' own
+It would have made a good one.
+The story closely resembles Burroughs'

-career until Torrance obtains the job with the International Machine Co.
+own career until Torrance obtains the job with the International Machine

 Military Academy rather than 'one of the oldest and most famous colleges